 FREQUENTLY ASKED QUESTIONS ABOUT CDI

-CDI engages lower-income American families, starting in Washington D.C., in live internet dialogues and project collaborations with lower-income families in other nations for their mutual empowerment as capable and caring global citizens.
+CDI engages lower-income American families, starting in Washington D.C.’s Ward 8, in live internet dialogues and project collaborations with lower-income families in other nations for their mutual empowerment as caring, capable global citizens.

 When did CDI start?